osmosis-labs/osmosis/x/claim/spec/README.md

 ### Claimables

-Claimables are configured by genesis.
+Claimables are the maximum claimable amounts per address and it's configured by genesis.
+It's determined by applying few rules to the snapshot of ATOM balance at cosmoshub-3.

 ### Airdrop Tools
 There are tools to generate genesis from cosmos-hub snapshot.